When people suffer injuries in a car accident, one of the most common questions is, “who will pay for the damages?

-PIP insurance is primarily used to pay for medical benefits following an accident.
-To be sure, types of medical expenses that PIP insurance will cover include hospital expenses, surgical expenses, rehabilitation expenses, diagnostic services, ambulatory services, and other medical services.
+PIP insurance in Florida is primarily used to pay for medical benefits following an accident.
+To be sure, the types of medical expenses that PIP insurance will cover include hospital expenses, surgical expenses, rehabilitation expenses, diagnostic services, ambulatory services, and other medical services.

 How Do I File a PIP Claim in Florida?

 If you have been in an accident, acting quickly to get medical care and pursue compensation from your insurer is critical.